-4. The landlord submitted an affidavit with their application stating that they had served the tenant with the notice of hearing via prepaid registered mail ([REDACTED]) on 21-October-2024 (LL#1).
-The tenant confirmed receipt of the document.
+4. The landlord submitted an affidavit with their application stating that they had served the tenant with the notice of hearing via pre-paid registered mail ([REDACTED]) on 28-July 2025 (LL#1).
+Canada Post tracking shows that the document was retrieved on 30-July and the tenant confirmed receipt of the document on that date.
 In accordance with the Residential Tenancies Act, 2018 this is good service.
-5. There is a written month-to-month rental agreement which commenced on 12-April-2022.
+5. There is a written month-to-month rental agreement which commenced on 1-June-2000; however, the tenant had resided at the unit as an occupant since 1970.
 Rent is \$149.00 per month, due on the 1st day of each month.
 A security deposit was never paid.